rubylele/design-patterns/README.md

 To do this, use the templates Singleton (Santa Claus can be only one), Command, Observer, Abstract factory or Factory method.
 Places: Santa Claus, Magic board, I need dolls, I need wheels, Dwarf, Workshop, Doll, Bicycle Some of the conditions are for free interpretation.
 For example, you can decide for yourself what will happen to the manufactured toys, but the use of templates is mandatory.
 You have the freedom to make different types of dolls and wheels with matching factories or to add decorators for toys.
-Solutions should be returned as a link to repositories in the university's GitLab or other alternative code-sharing platform.